ari1337an/tensorify/src/PROJECT_STRUCTURE.md

    - Contains the main content area for the page

 5. **Root Page (`src/app/page.tsx`)**
-   - Renders the WorkflowCanvas component inside the enterprise shell
+   - Renders the CanvasRoot component inside the enterprise shell

 This nested structure allows the canvas component to be rendered within the enterprise UI shell while keeping the code organized in separate directories.
 The parentheses in folder names (e.g., `(enterprise)`, `(canvas)`) create route groups that don't affect the URL path, enabling logical separation of code without changing the routing.